AlvaroAvilaPerez/ElevatorController/README.md

-##  CAPTIVA training
+##  CAPTIVA TRAINING
 **Introduction:**

-** The Captiva training, creates an elevator control system, where you get the floor, current floor, elevators, and the nearest elevator.
+* The Captiva training, creates an elevator control system, where you get the floor, current floor, elevators, and the nearest elevator.

 ### Prerequisites
 * Clone repository